 - Make lifestyle changes: Make positive lifestyle changes, including exercise, a healthy diet, and stress management techniques, to support stability and reduce the risk of relapse.

-- Create a relapse prevention plan: Develop a relapse prevention plan that includes coping strategies for both mood episodes and substance cravings.
+- Create a relapse prevention plan: A professionally-guided relapse prevention plan can include coping strategies to help with shifting mood episodes and addiction cravings.

-- Have self-compassion: Practice self-compassion and self-forgiveness.
+- Having self-compassion: Practice self-compassion and self-forgiveness.
 Understand that recovery is a journey with ups and downs, and setbacks do not define your worth.

-Living with both bipolar disorder and substance use disorder presents unique challenges, but it’s essential to remember that recovery is possible with the right support and strategies.
-Seeking professional help, building a strong support system and staying committed to treatment are crucial steps in managing these conditions.
+Seeking professional help, building a strong support system and staying committed to treatment are important steps in managing these conditions.
 Individuals can work towards a more stable and fulfilling life by addressing both disorders simultaneously and holistically.